mdsufz/MuDoGeR/README.md

 	checkm		Completeness and contamination of Prokaryotic bins module classify 	Classification of  Prokaryotic bins module
-	prokka		Annotation of bins module virfinder   	Prediction of viral genomes with VirFinder module virsorter	Prediction of viral genomes with VirSorter module vibrant		Prediction of viral genomes with VIBRANT module viral_filt	Selecion of virfinder,virsorter,vibrant good contings
-	viral_gc_comb	Combination of good viral contigs to one database module dereplication	Removal of redundant viral particles module prodigal	Prodigal module
+	prokka		Annotation of bins module virfinder   	Recovery of viral genomes with VirFinder module virsorter	Recovery of viral genomes with VirSorter module vibrant		Recovery of viral genomes with VIBRANT module viral_filt	Selecion of virfinder,virsorter,vibrant good contings module viral_gc_comb	Combination of good viral contigs to one database module dereplication	Removal of redundant viral particles module prodigal	Prodigal module